martidi/opencv_dsm/README.md

 This repository contains the source code of an OSSIM plug-in for Digital Surface Models (DSMs) generation from stereo images.

-This is the updated code (based on a new and different approach) concerning the 2014 GSoC project "Photogrammetric image processing: DSM generation tool for OSSIM.
+This is the updated code (based on a new and different approach) related to the 2014 GSoC project "Photogrammetric image processing: DSM generation tool for OSSIM".

-For more information about the project see http://www.google-melange.com/gsoc/proposal/public/google/gsoc2014/martidi/5629499534213120
+For more information about the project please see: http://www.google-melange.com/gsoc/proposal/public/google/gsoc2014/martidi/5629499534213120

 This repository only contains the new and updated files, with reference to the structure of the OSSIM repository (http://trac.osgeo.org/ossim/browser/trunk/ossim).